Gentem/Notes-Todo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

 ## Installation
 Make sure to download the project source code.
-Using the CLI, 'npm install' to install the correct libraries and dependencies.
+Using the CLI, run 'npm install' to install the correct libraries and dependencies.
 Then run 'ng serve' or 'npm start' to launch the app at 'localhost:4200'.

 ## Development server